ToyBattles/tb-rules/mild_mute_cases.md

 1. Warning
 2. 1 day mute
 3. 2 day mute
 4. 3 day mute

-All the next mutes will remain for 3 days.
+All the next mutes after the 4th offense will be kept at 3-day mute.

 ---
 ### 📢 Spamming